metadatacenter/cedar-manual/docs/_sections/a4/navigating_within_cedar.md

 To fill out a form, you'll use the Metadata Creator, which lets you edit and save metadata, and view it in JSON-LD or RDF.

+## **Browsing in the Desktop**

+When the location bar is shown at the top of the Resources box, you can click on any of the highlighted components of the location to go to that folder.

+In any Desktop view, if you want to navigate into any of the folders that are visible to you, double-click on the folder to go into it.
+This works in either search or browse mode.
+(You can also use the resource menu (*⋮*) and click on Open.)

 ## **Moving Back and Forth**

 From the Desktop, you'll move to one of the other tools by opening an artifact or populating metadata for a template.